Expand description

 use iced::Element;

-fn view(counter: &u64) -> Element<Message> {
+fn view(counter: &u64) -> Element<'_, Message> {

 button(text(counter)).on_press(Message::Increment).into()

-enum to connect view
+}And create a Message enum to connect view and update together:

 #[derive(Debug, Clone)]